Path Connection Tool

 Inserting handles and then dragging them to desired points in the Drawing Canvas is one method for altering the route of a Path Connection Line.
 Follow the steps below to learn how to do so.

-Perform an extended Press on the connection line in a location to the left of the crossed figure and then select Insert Handle from the menu.
+Perform a Right Click (Control/Click) on the connection line in a location to the left of the crossed figure and then select Insert Handle from the Paths Submenu.

 A new Path Handle (Orange) will appear within the Path Connection Line as shown below:

-Perform an extended Press on the connection line in a location to the right of the crossed figure and then select Insert Handle from the menu again to add another Path Handle (Orange).
+Perform a Right Click (Control/Click) on the connection line in a location to the right of the crossed figure and then select Insert Handle from the menu again to add another Path Handle (Orange).

-Then press and drag down or up on the left handle to change the direction/path of the connection line.
+Then click and drag down or up on the left handle to change the direction/path of the connection line.

 Note: Please note that the handles may be moved in any direction; however, for this example both are moved down to route the connection line around the figure.